zidaneNS/buskita_be/README.md

   * request : (-)
 * see all co : GET api/users/co
   * request : (-)
+* see all passengers : GET api/users/passenger
+  * request : (-)
 * see user / co profile : GET api/users/{user}
   * request : (-)
 * delete user / co : DELETE api/users/{user}
   * request : (-)
 * update profile : PUT api/users/{user}
   * request : (name, email, phone_number, address, role)

+#### todo todo
+- [x] co_leader can see all users.
+- [x] co only can see all passengers.
+- [x] passenger cannot see all users, co, and other passengers.
+- [x] co, co_leader can see user's profile.
+- [x] passenger cannot see other passenger's profile
+- [ ] user can update their profile.
+- [ ] other user cannot update other user's profile.
+- [ ] co_leader can delete other users.
+- [ ] user credit score decrease 5 points if user have unverified seat and the schedule is complete.
+- [ ] user credit score increase 1 points everyday if credit score < 15.